 Differences in SNPs can also influence how your body handles different nutrients.
 One example would be a SNP that affects the VDR gene — the gene responsible for handling vitamin D. About 10% of the population has this variation, and for those people that means their bodies are less efficient in using vitamin D — such a person requires twice as much vitamin D as the rest of the population.
 The Rootine DNA test will reveal such an anomaly, and in such a case Rootine would put a higher dose of vitamin D in that person’s daily multivitamin pack.

 If you’ve already taken a DNA test, either through 23andMe or Ancestry.com, you can use those results in place of performing a new Rootine DNA test.
 You’ll be able to upload your existing DNA results directly to your Rootine online dashboard (created when you take the Rootine online lifestyle quiz).

-The DNA test gets right down to the gene level, so you might not think a blood test could reveal any additional helpful nutritional information.
-But it can.
-The test reveals the levels of vitamin D, and vitamins B6, B9 (folate), and B12 in your bloodstream, which can indicate any vitamin deficiencies you’re experiencing.
+The DNA test gets right down to the gene level, so you might not think a blood test could reveal any additional helpful nutritional information — but it can.
+A blood test for vitamins and minerals deficiencies reveals the levels of vitamin D, and vitamins B6, B9 (folate), and B12 in your bloodstream, which can indicate any nutrient deficiencies you’re experiencing.
 The test also serves as a baseline — it shows the levels of these vitamins before you start taking your Rootine multivitamin packs.

-The blood test is an at-home test Rootine sends you — it’s a simple finger prick test.
-You’ll return the blood sample to Rootine and after analysis the results will be displayed in your Rootine online dashboard.
+The vitamins blood test is an at-home test Rootine sends you — it’s a simple finger prick test.
+You’ll return the blood sample to Rootine, and after analysis the results will be displayed in your Rootine online dashboard.

 Rootine Uses Microbeads to Deliver Nutrients